Kenmaaa05/ev-adoption-analysis/README.md

 This was an end-to-end project where I explored EV adoption and accessibility, infrastructure gaps, and manufacturer trends through data wrangling and visual storytelling.

-The data would be updated on the data.gov after almost every month.
-This led to me, automating the entire scheduling and orchestration of the pipeline using `Apache Airflow` and using `Docker` for containerizing the services.
+> The dataset is updated nearly every month so i automated the entire scheduling and orchestration of the pipeline using `Apache Airflow` with `Docker` containers to manage the services.

 **Future Scope:**

-- Expand API functionality using **FastAPI** to expose specific data endpoints
+- Expand API functionality using **FastAPI** to expose specific data endpoints.
+- Add anomaly detection to highlight inconsistencies in new updates.

 ---